CHAPTER 8

 18. But the messenger of YHWH said to him, “Why is it that you ask for my name, when it is incomprehensible?”

 He echoes his ancestor Yaaqov’s request, and receives a very similar response.
 (Gen. 32:29) Incomprehensible: Heb., peli’y—out of reach, extraordinary, difficult to understand (Ps.
 139:6), distinguished by an action that sets one apart.
-While this is the same root word for what Y’shua is called in Yeshayahu 9:6, but the form of the word there is not identical, so he is not saying this is a “preincarnate Y’shua”.
-He may be saying Manoakh would never understand if he told him who he was—i.e., that he is what we would call an angel.
+While this is the same root word for what Yeshua is called in Yeshayahu 9:6, but the form of the word there is not identical, so he might not be a “preincarnate Yeshua”, but his answer is uncannily like that of the "man" wo wrestled Yaaqov.
+(Gen. 32:29) He is saying Manoakh would never understand if he told him who he was—i.e., that he is what we would call an angel.
 But in Hebrew there is no distinction between a human messenger and an angel in the actual terminology.
-The fact that this tends to be our focus can help us understand why Manoakh is still set on honoring the messenger instead of focusing on the message.
+That this tends to be our focus can help us understand why Manoakh is still set on honoring the messenger instead of focusing on the message.
 In other words, if we know the message is from YHWH, it does not matter whether the messenger was an angel or not, for the outcome will not be affected either way.
 Deut.
 29:29 tells us, “"The concealed things belong to YHWH our Elohim, but those which are open are for us and our sons unto the age, so that we may carry out all the words of this instruction.”
 The messenger’s visit was not about who he was, but about Manoakh’s assignment.

-20. Then it occurred: as the flame ascended from the altar into the skies, the messenger of YHWH went up in the altar’s flame while Manoakh and his wife were looking on!
+20. What occurred [was that], as the flame ascended from the altar into the skies, the messenger of YHWH went up in the altar’s flame while Manoakh and his wife were looking on!
 And they fell to the ground on their faces.

 Josephus said he used the smoke “as a vehicle”—much as Eliyahu (who was not an angel) also would.
 (2 Kings 2:11) “He makes His messengers wind, and His ministers a flaming fire.”
 (Psalm 104:4) Falling on their faces was the right response; today we would tend to try to recreate the spectacle and charge admission!